syntaxgu/Tool_Bag/README.md

 Elasticsearch Hadoop

 # Elasticsearch
-## Before you start, It is worth mentionong that Elastic recommends you configure your operating system using this guide:
+## Before you start, Elastic recommends you configure your operating system using this guide:
 https://www.elastic.co/docs/deploy-manage/deploy/self-managed/important-system-configuration

-Since you'll be using an Ubuntu or Debian base package for our elasticseach install we will only need to configure some specific items and not all.
-This is also assuming your ubuntu or debian installtion is using systemd.
+Since this guide will be using an Ubuntu or a Debian base package for our elasticseach install, we will only need to configure some specific items and not all.
+This is also assuming your Ubuntu/Debian installtion is using systemd.
 If you are unsure you can run `man init` and you will see which man page you end up on.

 # Download and install the debian package manually